Mosho1/mocha-async/README.md

 # mocha-async

-Use a different loader than nodejs' `require` to resolve modules, for example `systemjs`.
+Use a different, async loader than nodejs' `require` to resolve modules, for example `systemjs`.

 ## Example